retorquere/zotero-better-bibtex/site/content/_index.md

 ---
-archetype: home
 title: Better BibTeX for Zotero
-description: "Make Zotero more useful for us LaTeX holdouts"
 weight: 5
+aliases:
+  - /Home
 ---
 <!-- WARNING: GENERATED FROM https://github.com/retorquere/zotero-better-bibtex/blob/master/README.md.
 EDITS WILL BE OVERWRITTEN -->

+# Better BibTeX for Zotero

-Better BibTeX (BBT) is a plugin for [Zotero](https://www.zotero.org) and [Juris-M](https://juris-m.github.io) that makes it easier to manage bibliographic data, especially for people authoring documents using text-based toolchains (e.g. based on [LaTeX](https://www.latex-project.org) / [Markdown](https://www.markdownguide.org)).
+Better BibTeX (BBT) is an extension for [Zotero](https://www.zotero.org) and [Juris-M](https://juris-m.github.io) that makes it easier to manage bibliographic data, especially for people authoring documents using text-based toolchains (e.g. based on [LaTeX](https://www.latex-project.org) / [Markdown](https://www.markdownguide.org)).

+# Notice

+**With the advent of Zotero 8, items have a Zotero-native citation key field.
+This has replaced the BBT citation key field**

+This means a few somewhat disruptive changes:

+* The citation key no longer sits at the top of the item pane.
+It now sits somewhere in the middle and you may have to scroll to see it.
+This placement is not under my control
+* The concept of pinning keys is gone; keys are *always* pinned now.
+Zotero doesn't have a place I can store whether a key is pinned or not.
+* The Zotero-native citation keys are stored in another place than the BBT citation keys.
+If you have no Zotero-native citation keys yet, BBT will silently migrate them to there.
+If you do have Zotero-native citation keys, and a migration would overwrite them, you will be offered a windows with the choice on how to migrate your citation keys from the BBT storage to the Zotero storage.
+* I have enabled auto-pin (what really is auto-fill now) even you had it turned off.
+You can still turn it back off if you don't want this.

+Upside to all of this is that keys will sync.

 ## Features

 ### Facilities for generating citation keys

-* Automatically generate [citation keys]({{% ref "/citing/_index.md" %}}) without key clashes!
+* Automatically generate [citation keys]({{< ref "/citing" >}}) without key clashes!
 Generate citation keys that take into account existing keys in your library even when they are not part of the items you export.
 Prevent random breakage!
-* Generate citation keys based on contents of your items using [citekey formulas]({{% ref "/citing/_index.md#configurable-citekey-generator" %}}).
+* Generate citation keys based on contents of your items using [citekey formulas]({{< ref "/citing/#configurable-citekey-generator" >}}).
 * Set your own, stable citation keys, drag and drop LaTeX citations, add other custom BibLaTeX fields.